eyedeekay/i2p-browser-for-cheaters/README.md

 ./setup-proxy-browser.sh or something like that.

 If one wants to, at some point, create an i2p browser bundle, then one will need something like TorLauncher to make sure that i2p starts.
+One thing it will need to be able to do is determine that i2p has been started and the tunnels are opened.
+I think the easiest way to do this would probably be to create tiny service that translates the Tor Control Port communcations done by TorLauncher and TorButton to and from the i2pControl equivalents.
+Possibly more.

+An instructive, but possible old, article about the Tor Control Protocol can be found here.

 Pretty soon, it seems that TBB may only work over the Unix socket, so I'll need to deal with that.
+If I do something with the Control Port and i2pControl, then I'll have to do that too.
+Fortunately, it's easy.

 I'm not at all sure what i2p's plans for HTTPS are yet, but I'm aware of some.
 I don't change the NoScript configuration and frankly, There is plenty I could